-[JT] I survived psychology as a survivor of abuse, as queer, as genderfluid, by making connections with other queer, nonbinary, and trans psychologists, as well as connecting with those areas of psychology that reflect on the profession, look at its history, look at it currently, and critique it, y'know, what could we be doing better?
+I survived psychology by making connections with other queer, nonbinary, and trans psychologists, as well as connecting with those areas of psychology that reflect on the profession.
+Those that look at its history and present and critique it - what could we be doing better?
 Where are we unintentionally causing harm?
 Where are places potentially intentionally causing harm?
-What can we do better, and looking at y'know how do we broaden out from a ‘one-size-fits-all’ and instead of a constructed ‘norm’ where we try and get everyone to be in the same way on the assumption that that’s somehow ‘best’, how actually do we open that up and broaden it and include so many voices that it’s impossible to even think of a ‘norm’?
-And realise again, like sexual abuse, you have everyone’s experiences, identities, cultures, and contexts creates a uniqueness and specificity that, y'know, requires that much plural and diverse options for healing and how do we make space for that?
-So, yeah, that’s how I survived, was finding those spaces and thriving in those areas.
+How can we broaden out from a constructed ‘norm’ to include so many voices that it’s impossible to even think of a ‘norm’ at all?
+How do we make space for everyone’s experiences, identities, cultures, and contexts with such uniqueness and specificity and so many plural and diverse options for healing?
+That’s how I survived, finding those spaces and thriving in those areas.

-The book #MeToo: Counsellors and Psychotherapists Speak About Sexual Violence and Abuse, featuring Jemma’s chapter, ‘Sexual Abuse and Surviving with(in) Psychology’, is available now.
+The book #MeToo: Counsellors and Psychotherapists Speak About Sexual Violence and Abuse, featuring my chapter, ‘Sexual Abuse and Surviving with(in) Psychology’, is available now.

 Missed the live book launch on Twitter?